EdmundsAPI/edmundsapi.github.com/api-documentation/vehicle/spec_style/v2/02_by_id/api-description.md

 				// Callback function to be called when the API response is returned function success(res) {
 					var body = document.getElementById('results-body');
-					body.innerHTML = "Total number of Lexus models are: " + res.modelsCount;
+					body.innerHTML = "The style name is: " + res.name;
 				}

 				// Oops, Houston we have a problem!